Maung O: Early life

 Maung O was born to U Hlote, commander of a thousand-man cavalry regiment (later Thiha Kyawswa of Shwedaung) and Daw Nge in Phalangon.
 He had a younger sister, Me Nu, who later became the chief queen.
+According to historian Hmawbi Saya Thein, it is believed that U Hlote had three children: Me Pu, Maung O, and Me Nu.
+However, the royal chronicle only mentions Me Nu and Maung O. There is a dispute between Me Nu and Maung O regarding their birth order, with conflicting accounts.
+According to bell and stone inscriptions of Konbaung, it is suggested that Me Nu was the eldest, and Maung O was the youngest.

 He was married to Ma Min Tha, from a nearby village Myinpauk.
+His wife was also granted the title of Princess of Salin with the regnal name Thiri Yadana Matha Waddi.
 The couple had two daughters: Thiri Thukalaya, Duchess of Amyint, and Thiri Thuta Yadana, Duchess of Saku.
 He authored the Yazawunthadipaka, a chronicle of the Konbaung dynasty.